Samueltommzy/ALC_FINAL/README.md

 finally run npm start in this directory and the app should be up on localhost:3000/ if there is any process using this port on your system,use this command to get the process id : netstat -punta|grep node and kill the process with: kill -9 PID or open the app.js file and change the port variable

-default login username --- samuel default login password --- samuel
+default login username --- Tommzy default login password --- tommzy